MiguelLamas/to-do-app-pern-stack-api/README.md

-# Todo App (PERN Stack - Postgres, Express, React, and Node)
+# Todo App - Backend (PERN Stack - Postgres, Express, React, and Node)

 A simple Todo App built with the PERN stack combining PERN technologies, so they can interact in order for it to function as full-stack web application.